 Notes

 - Choose vibrant lilac blooms that have just opened and that aren't yet turning brown.
-A few unopened buds is okay.
+A few unopened buds are okay.
 You will get the best flavor from sprigs that have just bloomed.

 - Lilac blooms grow in cone-shaped clusters.
 You want three of these clusters for this recipe.

-- You can give your lilac blooms a gentle wash under cool, running water to rinse off any critters or dust.
+- Give your lilac blooms a gentle wash under cool, running water to rinse off any critters or dust.
 Gently shake out as much of the waters as you can, and pick off any dead leaves or shriveled petals.